tsdocode/NFlappyT/README.md

 - Buy bird via Opensea
 - Reward when complete game
   - bonus based on bird's rare

+## Bird Attributes
+- **Rare**:
+  - Normal: 50%
+  - Rare: 30%
+  - Epic: 20%
+  - Legendary: 10%
+- **Bonus**:
+  - Normal: 0%
+  - Rare: 20%
+  - Epic: 30%
+  - Legendary: 100%
+- **Max Stamina**:
+  - Normal: 999
+  - Rare: 300
+  - Epic: 200
+  - Legendary: 20

+## Luckydraw
+This is not a secure random method, I will update later.

+1. Random number in js
+2. Random rare base on this number in smart contract
+3. Random bird base on this rare in smart contract
+4. Mint bird to player

 ## How to play